basvandesande/azurecodingarchitect/blog/content/page/erd-creator.md

 ---

 # Introduction
 A couple of years ago I developed the Entity Relationship Diagram Creator XRMToolbox plug-in, as a community tool.
-Shortly after ny focus was on the Azure space and the JourneyIntoCRM.com blog vanished into oblivion.
+Shortly after, my focus was more-and-more on the Azure space and the JourneyIntoCRM.com blog vanished into oblivion.
 Fast forward to may 2023...
-I was preparing for the Microsoft Certified: PowerPlatform Solution Architect Expert certification.
+I was preparing for the Microsoft Certified: Power Platform Solution Architect Expert certification.

 While preparing I noticed that Microsoft recommended this plug-in to visualize datamodels in the Dataverse.
 For me a nice opportunity to overhaul the toolbox plug-in and to bring it back to life again.
 First step... reinstate the user manual and update the plug-in to reference to the new documentation location.